inmagik/react-rocketjump/docs/quickstart.md

   </div>
 )

-class Todos extends PureComponent {
+class Todos extends Component {

   componentDidMount() {
      this.props.loadTodos(); // Trigger the side effect when the component mounts }